Adding Custom Items with the Unreal Editor

 In this folder, also create a folder structure like this Astro/Content/Mods/YOUR_USERNAME.

-Now go to the unreal project folder and navigate to Saved/Cooked/WindowsNoEditor/Astro/Content/Mods/YOUR_USERNAME and copy TutorialMod folder to the folder we created previously.
+Now, navigate to the folder where your Unreal project is located in File Explorer and then navigate to Saved/Cooked/WindowsNoEditor/Astro/Content/Mods/YOUR_USERNAME and copy TutorialMod folder to the folder we created previously, so that the folder structure looks like this:

 000-TutorialMod-0.1.0_P